Detea/PekaSE/README.md

 A modern Pekka Kana 2 sprite editor, with the goal to make creating sprites as convenient as possible.

-Features include:

-    * Play your sprites animations in the editor

-    * See changes instantly, if you change the color of your sprite

-    * Listen to your sprites sounds within the editor

-    * and more!
----
 * Play your sprites animations in the editor

 * See changes instantly, if you change the color of your sprite